-Raven has authored several children’s picture books, including diversity-themed rhyming picture book, My Community, the Amazon chart topping Shimmer, Songs of Night (Spork Books) and A Star Full of Sky (Daffydowndilly Press) which received The Royal Dragonfly award and NABE's Pinnacle award for Best in Children's Poetry, The Wishing Shelf award, and an award for finalist in the Best Children’s Book Cover by ATAI.
+Raven is the author and poet of 13 picture books.
+Her books have received Creative Child magazine's 2020 Best Book of the Year award, The Royal Dragonfly award and NABE's Pinnacle award for Best in Children's Poetry, The Wishing Shelf award, The Moonbeam Children's Book award, Mom's Choice award, and an award for finalist in the Best Children’s Book Cover by ATAI.

-She writes poetry for a variety of magazines such as Highlights for Children, Highlights Hello, HighFive, Babybug, Ladybug, Spider, Cricket, Jack and Jill, Humpty Dumpty, Fun for Kidz, Stinkwaves, Bumples, and Buds Magazine.
+She writes poetry for a variety of magazines such as Highlights for Children, Highlights Hello, HighFive, Babybug, Ladybug, Spider, Cricket, Jack and Jill, Humpty Dumpty, Fun for Kidz, Stinkwaves, Bumples, and The School Magazine.

 She is passionate about children’s literacy and poetry, and enjoys presenting children’s poetry workshops in libraries and classrooms.

-Raven is a member of the Society of Children's Book Writers and Illustrators (SCBWI), the International Literacy Association (ILA), and serves as Creative and Publishing Advisor with Red Clover Readers.
+Raven is a member of the Society of Children's Book Writers and Illustrators (SCBWI), the International Literacy Association (ILA), and serves as Creative and Publishing Advisor with Red Clover Reader.

-She lives in New York’s Hudson Valley with her husband, sweet dog Elsie, and Ragamuffin cat named Lilac who get along pretty well….most of the time!
-She enjoys the time she spends with her college bound children, hiking, music, reading, spring flowers, sunny beaches, and warm butterscotch chip cookies!
+She lives in New York’s Hudson Valley with her husband, kids, and Ragamuffin cat, Lilac.
+She enjoys time with her family, hiking, music, reading, spring flowers, sunny beaches, and warm butterscotch chip cookies!

 I began creating and reciting poetry, and playing with words, rhythms, and sounds since before Kindergarten.